High BP in Pregnancy: Is It Normal?

 Are you worried that your baby is going to have high blood pressure?
 It may not be a good thing.
 Recent research shows that kids born with high blood pressure have a higher risk of developing heart disease later in life.

-High blood pressure in pregnancy may raise your child’s risk for heart disease later on.
+High blood pressure in pregnancy may raise your child’s risk for heart disease later.
 This recent study examined data from nearly 6,000 children born in Finland between 1987 and 2002.
 The researchers followed up with the kids to see their blood pressure as adults.
-They found that kids with high blood pressure while they were pregnant, were at greater risk for heart disease as adults.
+They found that kids with high blood pressure while they were pregnant were at greater risk for heart disease as adults.

 High blood pressure can be a major problem for pregnant women.
 You should visit your doctor for regular checkups and monitor your blood pressure.
 This will help you to prevent serious complications.